What I Learned from Refactoring Enduro Stats

 The Data Synchronization Challenge

-While React Query solved many of our data fetching problems, it exposed a deeper architectural challenge: data synchronization.
+While better data management tools would solve many of our data fetching problems, they exposed a deeper architectural challenge: data synchronization.
 As the application grew, managing the flow of data between Strava's API, our database, and the UI became increasingly complex.

 Understanding the Data Flow